AES Student Competition: MATLAB Hackathon

 Sponsored by MathWorks, the MATLAB Plugin AES Student Competition is an international contest for aspiring audio developers.
 For participating students, it constitutes an opportunity to learn, make connections with the industry, receive feedback from technical experts, and become an active part of the AES student community.

-In 2023 the competition will take the form of a Hackathon, held as part of the New York AES Convention.
+In 2025 the competition will again take the form of a Hackathon.
 Contestants may participate in-person or through an online submission during the same timeframe.

 The coding task will be announced at the event by an industry or research partner nominated by the AES.
 At that time, participants will also be provided access to any supplemental materials such as test data, code baselines, or reference papers.
 Participation in-person is strongly encouraged but not required.